-WBCRT collaborates with the Auckland, Wellington and Christchurch regional Breast Cancer Registers with observational studies and projects.
+WBCRT collaborates with the Auckland, Wellington and Christchurch regions of the register with observational studies and projects.

 The information stored on the register is completely confidential and can only be released through strict governance control.
 Both public and private sector breast cancer patients, as well as patients with invasive breast cancer and DCIS (ductal carcinoma in situ – a pre-invasive cancer) are eligible to participate in the registers; participation is voluntary.

-If you have volunteered to be on the Waikato Breast Cancer Register, you will receive an annual follow up.
+If you have volunteered to be on the Register, you will receive an annual follow up.
 This enables our team to monitor your diagnosis, any progression of the disease and your treatment.

 Requests for data are welcomed.
-All data released is in a form that does not identify any individuals and is critiqued and approved by the Waikato Breast Cancer Register Executive Group before release.
-This group consists of senior clinicians from Waikato Hospital covering a range of medical disciplines and provides governance over who can use the data and for what purpose, along with any cost that may be incurred, if any.
+All data released is in a form that does not identify any individuals and is critiqued and approved by the Clinical Advisory Group (or the Waikato Breast Cancer Register Executive Group if the request is just for local Waikato data) before release.
+These groups consist of senior clinicians from across New Zealand including the Waikato Hospital covering a range of medical disciplines and provides governance over who can use the data and for what purpose, along with any cost that may be incurred, if any.

-The Waikato Breast Cancer Register is proudly supported by
+The Waikato division of the Breast Cancer Foundation National Register is proudly funded by